Samsung “Little Suzie”

 Les Misérables – Trailer

-In 1999 Hooper directed two episodes of the BAFTA-nominated ITV drama Cold Feet.
+Hooper got his start directing two episodes of the BAFTA-nominated ITV drama Cold Feet.
 Hooper was immediately offered the opportunity to direct the sixth installment and revival of Prime Suspect – The Last Witness starring Helen Mirren, for which Hooper received his first Emmy nomination.
-Hooper and Mirren teamed up once more for the 2005 historical HBO miniseries Elizabeth.
+Hooper and Mirren teamed up once more for the historical HBO miniseries Elizabeth.
 The miniseries won three Golden Globes and nine Emmy Awards, including Outstanding Miniseries, Outstanding Directing for a Miniseries, and Best Actress for Mirren.

-In 2019, Hooper will premiere his forthcoming musical feature, Cats.
-Whether it is film, TV or commercials; Hooper continues to strike gold with every project he directs.
+Whether it is film, TV or commercials, Hooper continues to strike gold with every project he directs.
 His mastery of the craft is pervasive in all facets of his work.